strategicdefense/strategicdefense.github.io/_services/ai-llm.md

 description: The best defense is a good offense.
 image: "images/illustrations/llm-hair.webp"
 ---
-Get a handle on AI/LLM with intergration testing and Red Teaming.
+Get a handle on AI/LLM with intergration testing, prompt engineering and Red Teaming for LLM-specific threats.

 ![hacking llm](/images/illustrations/llm-hair.webp)